 Citizen Science Lab

-The Citizen Science Lab will be an incubator and central hub for citizen science efforts with a particular focus on astronomy, environmental science and Earth observations.
-It will focus on societally relevant problems that can be addressed only by involving a substantial fraction of society.
-The Citizen Science Lab will organise workshops for groups of scientists and members of civic organisations, to develop new citizen science projects.
-CSLab builds on the leading citizen science, outreach and education expertise at Leiden University, which spearheaded the citizen science initiatives iSPEX and the LIGHT2015 Dark Sky Meter app.
+In the Citizen Science Lab, researchers, citizens and societal organizations co-develop innovative research projects to gain new insights for science and society.
+The lab focuses on societally relevant problems that can be addressed only by involving a substantial fraction of society.
+During workshops, we gather various stakeholders, including scientific representatives, to develop innovative projects and to answer important societal questions The Lab builds on the leading citizen science, outreach and education expertise at Leiden University, which spearheaded the citizen science initiatives iSPEX and the LIGHT2015 Dark Sky Meter app.

 Upcoming public events at the Old Observatory: www.oudesterrewacht.nl